Opinion by Richard Baird Posted 2 March 2018

 With the intention of increasing the profile of the theatre, developing the audience within their core demographic, and engaging with guardians, teachers and donors, Boundless Theatre worked with design studio Spy to develop a new graphic identity.
 This links a variety of printed materials.
 These included posters, programmes, business cards and box tape, and extend to digital experiences for mobile and desktop.

-Rather than a wordmark or logo, Spy employ something of a rough and ready quality, and an evident continuity throughout, in the overlapping and cropping of Process Type Foundry’s Scandia.
+Rather than a formal wordmark or logo, Spy employ something of the rough and ready, and an evident continuity throughout in the overlapping and cropping of Process Type Foundry’s Scandia.
 Boundlessness is given a literal expression in the way type runs off the edges of business cards and posters, with its multi-directional arrangement conveying, in an intelligible manner, an uncontainable energy and dynamic quality.

 The layering and cropping of type is a simple yet compelling and communicative gesture.
-Spy draw a visual and expressive variety from this, effectively moving from a singular ribbon of type across solid colour or white space, to the busy and chaotic, the layered and loud.
-Visual voice is able to be modulated and tuned to context, worked around and over image and text.
-Colour and weighting of type furthers this.
+Spy draw a visual and expressive variety from this, effectively moving from a singular ribbon of type across solid colour or white space to the busy and chaotic, the layered and loud.
+Visual voice is modulated and tuned to context, worked around and over image and text.
+Colour and weighting of type further this.
 It provides a visual take on the youthful and confident, with an inclusive, if slightly stereotypical quality in the pink, red and blue combination.
 These choices are elevated through contrast, in the uniformity and mechanical origins of a monospaced typeface, and moments of white space.
-Much of the visual language employed in print also translates well online.
+Much of the visual language employed in print is also translated well online.

-Boundless Theatre’s first play ‘Natives’ by Glenn Waldron coincided with the launch of their new visual identity and provided Spy with an opportunity to explore juxtaposition in the art direction of the campaign and in the design of video sting, microsite and associated materials which included photography by Christian Sinibaldi.
-Theses offer a bit more breadth to visual identity.
+Boundless Theatre’s first play ‘Natives’ by Glenn Waldron coincided with the launch of their new visual identity and provided Spy with an opportunity to explore juxtaposition in the art direction of the campaign and in the design of a video sting, microsite and associated materials which included photography by Christian Sinibaldi.
+These offer a bit more breadth to graphic identity.
 The glitch in photography brings a digital motif and contrast to the material qualities of type.
-Layering imagery builds on the visual language of identity.
-And the urban images, language and colour pushes type towards the divisional nature of police cordons.
-The irony here, within the context of name, is not lost, and perhaps a nod to social issues and tensions.
+Layering imagery builds on the visual language of graphic identity.
+And the urban images, language and colour pushes type towards the divisional nature of police cordons and the boundaries these form.
+The irony here, within the context of the name, is not lost, and perhaps a nod to social issues and tensions.
 More work by Spy on BP&O.